Advice Physicians and Nurses Can Provide to Their Cancer Patients Regarding Fertility Preservation

 This article is a guest blog post by Melissa B. Brisman.
 She is an attorney who practices exclusively in the field of reproductive law and is considered by her peers to be a leader in her profession.
 Ms. Brisman’s experience and qualifications are unparalleled.
 She employs an experienced and qualified staff of legal and administrative professionals and is licensed to practice law in Massachusetts, New Jersey, New York and Pennsylvania.
 Ms. Brisman has a practice, Melissa B. Brisman, Esq., LLC, located in Montvale, New Jersey, offering a full range of legal services in connection with gestational carrier arrangements, ovum, sperm, and embryo donation, and adoption.
 In addition, Ms. Brisman is sole owner of Reproductive Possibilities, LLC, an agency that facilitates gestational carrier arrangements, and Surrogate Fund Management, LLC, a company that manages escrow in connection with reproductive arrangements.

-In an article by Caroline Helwick, entitled “Fertility Preservation before Cancer Treatment”, she noted that oncologists attending the 2009 meeting for the American Society of Clinical Oncology suggest that cancer patients wishing to have biological children after their cancer treatment are not receiving the information they need early enough to preserve their fertility.
-Ms. Helwick suggests that nurses are best situated to have this conversation with cancer patients and provides advice to those nurses and other medical professionals on how to prepare and conduct conversations with cancer patients about the means to preserve their fertility so that they can build families after cancer.
+In an article by Caroline Helwick, entitled “Fertility Preservation before Cancer Treatment”, Ms. Helwick noted that oncologists attending the 2009 meeting for the American Society of Clinical Oncology suggests that cancer patients wishing to have biological children after their cancer treatment are not receiving the information they need early enough to preserve their fertility.
+Ms. Helwick offers that nurses are best situated to have this conversation with cancer patients and provides advice to those nurses and other medical professionals on how to prepare and conduct conversations with cancer patients about the means to preserve their fertility so that they can build families after cancer.

 First, physicians and nurses need to be informed about the options available to their patients.
 Cancer patients should consider the following reproductive options: 1) cryopreservation of their sperm, ova, or embryos for future use; 2) utilizing the services of a sperm and/or ovum donor; and/or 3) utilizing the services of a surrogate to carry the pregnancy.
 Cryopreservation involves the freezing of sperm, ova, or embryos with the intention that these materials will be thawed at a later date for use in creating a child.
 The procedure for preserving sperm is well-established.
 Freezing eggs is now also a viable option.
 In fact, ovarian harvesting from cancer patients, especially young women and even children who have not yet reached puberty, is on the horizon.
 Cryopreservation is an option that a cancer patient needs to be made aware of as early as possible so that the patient’s genetic material can be retrieved and stored before chemotherapy or radiotherapy can do any damage.

-When cryopreservation is not an option, using donor sperm, donor ova, or even donor embryos is an alternative.
+When cryopreservation is not an option, using donor sperm (with IUI or IVF), donor eggs, or even donor embryos is an alternative.
 Information about sperm banks and egg donor agencies is readily available on the internet and there are approximately 400,000 frozen embryos (a conservative estimate) in the United States alone.
 In most cases, if a patient elects to use the services of an anonymous sperm or ovum donor, there will be a cost to be paid to the sperm bank, the ovum donation agency, and/or the ovum donor.
 This is not the case with frozen embryos which may be available at no cost.

-Second, encourage the patient to seek counsel from reproductive professionals, both medical and legal.
+Second, encourage the patient to seek counsel from reproductive professionals, both medical in the form of a reproductive endocrinologist and legal.
 There’s no disputing that fighting cancer can be an overwhelming process mentally, physically and emotionally.
 The medical professionals surrounding a cancer patient and treating the patient act as the patient’s team, supporting and shepherding the patient through their battle.
 Similarly, a cancer patient should gather a squad of reproductive medical and legal professionals to guide the patient through the process of planning for reproductive life after cancer.

 Individuals looking for donors or surrogates can find them independently – often on-line.
 My recommendation would be to use an agency.
 Yes, it is a more expensive route to take, but an individual undergoing cancer treatments or recovering from cancer treatments probably does not have the time and energy to do the necessary legwork on his or her own.
 Let the agency do the work instead.
 A contact at the agency is one potential member of a patient’s reproductive team.
 Another vital member of a patient’s reproductive team is a physician and clinic specializing in infertility.